Libensemble/libensemble/docs/tutorials/local_sine_tutorial.rst

 calculations in parallel using :doc:`libEnsemble<../introduction>` with Python's multiprocessing.

-The foundation of writing libEnsemble routines is accounting for at a minimum three components:
+The foundation of writing libEnsemble routines is accounting for at least three components:

     1. A :ref:`generator function<api_gen_f>`, that produces values for simulations
     2. A :ref:`simulator function<api_sim_f>`, performs simulations based on values from the generator function